Hereford Arizona Observatory

 Notice HAO#1 behind and to the left of my house.
 Looking

-motorized for azimuth movement only (no shutter motors).
+for azimuth movement only (no shutter motors).
 This picture was

 taken before completion of HAO#2, and shows one of the two

 trenches open with conduit in position.
-One conduit is for AC power and another
+One conduit is for AC

-to zenith for a view of a painted area on the inside of
+telescope to zenith for a view of a painted area on the inside of

 the moveable dome shutter.
-When observing this white area is not viewable.
+When observing this white area is not